Division of Liabilities in New Jersey

 There are different ways that ex-spouses could agree to pay off shared debt after their marriage.
 Often, debts like mortgages can be paid off by the sale of their shared property, or the payments will be divided equally or proportionally.
 In the case of credit card debt, the parties may agree to a certain arrangement to meet monthly payments, but they agree that one party will assume that debt, and that wouldn’t affect the property distribution.
 The ultimate distribution depends on the specific circumstances that are being analyzed and agreed upon.

 A mortgage usually makes up a significant portion of a couple’s debt and can be the most complicated liability to divide.
-Often, if the two parties share a property and one party seeks to retain that property, they would have to purchase, or “buy out,” other party’s interest in that property.
-In this case, they would give their ex-spouse whatever equity they would be entitled to, usually within a specified period of time.
+Often, if the two parties share a property and one party seeks to retain that property, they would have to buy out the other party’s interest in that property.
+In this case, they would give their ex-spouse whatever equity they would be entitled to.

-If the parties agree to sell the real estate, the mortgage would be paid off, as well as expenses to the bank, realty transfer fees, and taxes.
-After everything is paid, the remaining equity would be divided between the parties according to their agreement.
+If the parties agree to sell the real estate, the mortgage would be paid off, as well as expenses to the bank, realty transfer fees, taxes, commissions, and other closing fees.
+After everything is paid, the remaining equity would be divided between the parties.

 Ultimately, the handling of mortgage during the liability division process depends on whether the property is being sold or whether one party is buying out the other party’s interest in the property.
 A nearby legal professional could help the two parties determine how they wish to divide this liability and eventually pay off the debt.